Who owns the search indexes

 # Verify domain, submit sitemap

-To try to fix it I went to:
+To fix it, I went to:

 - Google search console